omnetpp/omnetpp/samples/database/README.txt

   - recording output vectors to the database, instead of omnetpp.vec;
   - writing output scalars to the database, instead of omnetpp.sca.

-The first one is implemented as a simple module (cMySQLNetBuilder).
+The first one is implemented as a simple module (cMySQLNetBuilder), and it is intended as an example that can be customised at will.

-The latter three are plug-in extensions to Envir (cMySQLConfiguration, cMySQLOutputVectorManager and cMySQLOutputScalarManager) which completely generic -- they can be used with any simulation model to make it datatabase-enabled, without having to change a single line of source code.
+The latter three are plug-in extensions to Envir (cMySQLConfiguration, cMySQLOutputVectorManager and cMySQLOutputScalarManager) and they are completely generic -- they can be used with any simulation model to make it datatabase-enabled, without having to change a single line of source code in it.

 Possible uses of a database include:
   - if you're doing heaps of simulation experiments: organized storage